Sennovate-Inc/GluuLog4jScanner/README.md

 Clone the repository using the below command  <br/>
                 ``git clone https://github.com/Sennovate-Inc/GluuLog4jScanner.git``

-After repository is downloaded, cd into the directory and install all the required modules using the below command <br/>
+After the repository is downloaded, cd into the directory and install all the required modules using the below command <br/>
                 ``pip -r install requirements.txt``
 ## **How it works**
 The log4jscanner is a simple tool, after the execution of the tool inside the Gluu container.
 It performs the following steps:<br/>
 1. Scan for all the services that are running inside the Gluu container.<br/>
-2. After getting the list of each service, it start scanning the war file of each service.
-To check the version of all the log4j files used by these service.<br/>
+2. After getting the list of each service, it starts scanning the war file of each service.
+To check the version of all the log4j files used by these services.<br/>
-3. The version is checked against the latest version of jar file that are released by the Apache officially.<br/>
+3. The version is checked against the latest version of the jar files that are released by Apache officially.<br/>
-4. Provide the detailed list of all the vulnerable file and total no of file scanned.<br/>
+4. Provide a detailed list of all the vulnerable files and the total no of files scanned.<br/>
 5. If required user can also use the log4j scanner to patch the vulnerable file using the official automated script released by the Gluu.<br/>

 **Usage**<br/>